HuzoSolo/HuzoSolo/README.md

 - 👋 Hi, I’m @HuzoSolo
-- 👀 I’m not interested in UI designs
+- 👀 I’m mainly working as FULL STACK DEVELOPER
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Mediasoup and Advanced Real Time Communication Techs
 - 📫 How to reach me muhuzhanguzel@gmail.com or HuzoSolo on Discord
-- 🤝 I need ur advices for my learning adventure, please help me about it!
+- 🤝 I need ur advices for my career as freshman!

 <!---
 HuzoSolo/HuzoSolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.